marcey00/ZimVaxSync/README.md

 # ZimVaxSync
-A web-based Vaccination services platform
+A web-based Vaccination services platform for Zimbabwe